 A small balcony can add a great deal of utility and charm to any apartment or small home.
 Take advantage of every square inch and enjoy the unique setting of an outdoor balcony with appropriate furniture to suit your needs.
 POLYWOOD outdoor furniture is designed to withstand the elements even in harsh climates without rotting, cracking, chipping, or fading.

-Choose your favorite balcony layout without worrying about your favorite dining set or sofa falling apart after a bad storm — our furniture is engineered to last a generation.
+Choose your favorite balcony layout without worrying about your favorite dining set or sofa falling apart after a bad storm — our furniture is engineered to last for years.
 Share more of your favorite balcony layouts in the comments below!

 To help you plan your space, check out the POLYWOOD Outdoor Furniture Planner.
-We’ll ask you about the size and shape of your space, 5 quick questions total, and then provide you with up to three furniture set results.
+We’ll ask you about the size and shape of your space, a few quick questions, and then provide you with some furniture set results.